linode/docs/docs/products/tools/marketplace/guides/couchbase-cluster/index.md

 ### More Information

 You may wish to consult the following resources for additional information on this topic.
-Please note that we cannot guarentee for the accuracy or timeliness of externally hosted materials.
+We cannot guarantee for the accuracy or timeliness of externally hosted materials.

 - [Couchbase](https://www.couchbase.com/)
 - [Couchbase Documentation](https://docs.couchbase.com/home/server.html)